mgelvoleo/devops-exercises/README.md

 <details>
 <summary>What is ansible-pull?
 How is it different from how ansible-playbook works?</summary><br><b>
+ansible-pull is a command in Ansible that reverses the typical "push" model of configuration management into a "pull" model.
+Instead of a central Ansible control node pushing configurations to managed nodes, each managed node pulls its configuration from a central repository.
 </b></details>

 <details>
 <summary>What is Ansible Vault?</summary><br><b>
+Ansible Vault is a feature within Ansible that allows you to securely store and manage sensitive data, such as passwords, API keys, and other confidential information.
+It enables encryption of entire files or variable values within YAML files, ensuring that sensitive information is not exposed in plain text.
 </b></details>

 <details>